UBCh/-ru.ua.com.javarush.november.movieRental.chuvashova/README.md

 ## implementation features

-- the main class implements auxiliary functionality that simulates receiving data from the user
+- the creatorDTO class implements auxiliary functionality that simulates receiving data from the user

-## запуск на локальной машине

-- запустить Docker
-- стартовать контейнер mySQL
-- стартовать контейнер Redis
+## run on local machine

+- deployed database locally end Connected in Idea as datasourc
+- enter the necessary data in the creatorDato class in order to avoid duplication of data saved to the database
 - RUN

-## отчет

-- результат тестирования выводится в консоль.
-- в виде (пример)
-  Redis:    173 ms
-  MySQL:    735 ms
-  H2DB:    638 ms
+## identified errors in the database architecture

+- absence of foreign key in the film_text table on the film_id field of the film table
+- the title and description columns are duplicated in the film and text_film tables
+- in film table
+  the title column is set to varchar(128), which does not match the characteristic of the title column in the text_film varchar(255) table
+- the appointment of the staff_id column in the store table is not clear, foreign key in the store table on the staff_id field of the staff table on the manager_staff_id field